elastic/elastic-package/docs/howto/create_new_package.md

 #### Steps

 1. Bootstrap new package using the TUI wizard: `elastic-package create package`.
-2. Fine-tune the created package:
+2. Adjust the created package manually:
   * define policy templates and inputs
   * add icons and screenshots
   * update README files